pagkly/Zed/Investopedia3/Empirical Rule.md

 Empirical Rule
 ## What is the Empirical Rule?

-The empirical rule, also referred to as the [three-sigma rule](https://www.investopedia.com/terms/t/three-sigma-limits.asp) or 68-95-99.7 rule, is a statistical rule which states that for a [normal distribution](https://www.investopedia.com/terms/n/normaldistribution.asp), almost all observed data will fall within three standard deviations (denoted by σ) of the mean or average (denoted by µ).
+The empirical rule, also referred to as the [[three-sigma rule]](https://www.investopedia.com/terms/t/three-sigma-limits.asp) or 68-95-99.7 rule, is a statistical rule which states that for a [[normal distribution]](https://www.investopedia.com/terms/n/normaldistribution.asp), almost all observed data will fall within three standard deviations (denoted by σ) of the mean or average (denoted by µ).

 In particular, the empirical rule predicts that 68% of observations falls within the first standard deviation (µ ± σ), 95% within the first two standard deviations (µ ± 2σ), and 99.7% within the first three standard deviations (µ ± 3σ).